MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/2_AzureAnalytics/0_Fabric/demos/24_FabricTenantMigration.md

 ----------

 > [!NOTE]
-> The examples below use regions `like Central US and East US, and capacities like P1 and F64 as example`.
+> The examples below use regions `like Central US` \& `East US` and `West US` \& `West US 2`, and capacities like P1 and F64 as example.
 However, `the same logic can be applied to other region combinations`, essentially when dealing with `different regions`.

 > [!IMPORTANT]
 > Please read [Move between regions](https://learn.microsoft.com/en-us/power-bi/support/service-admin-region-move#can-i-migrate-or-merge-my-power-bi-tenant-into-a-different-tenant-for-example-because-of-a-company-merger) to understand the process.
 Also, click here to learn how to [Request a tenant region move](https://learn.microsoft.com/en-us/power-bi/support/service-admin-region-move#request-a-region-move). <br/>